Claim that hangovers get worse with age needs context

 “We know that one of the biggest predictors of hangover isn't even the level of intoxication you are, it's the level of subjective intoxication,” he told VERIFY.
 “What some researchers found is that no matter how much you drink, if you drink more than your usual amount, your likelihood of experiencing a hangover and the severity of it goes up.”

-Melissa Majumadar, a registered dietician and nutritionist based out of Atlanta, agrees that there are more factors at play than just age and liver metabolism.
+Melissa Majumdar, a registered dietitian and nutritionist based out of Atlanta, agrees that there are more factors at play than just age and liver metabolism.
 Lack of proper sleep is also a contributor to feeling next-day sickness, as alcohol consumption can disrupt a normal REM cycle, and people often stay up later when they drink.

 What you’re drinking and how much you’re drinking greatly impacts the harshness of your hangover.
 Clear alcohols, like vodka and gin, tend to cause less severe hangovers than darker ones like whiskey or red wine.